dan1229/django_dans_notifications/README.md

 ## Quick start

-1. Add "notifications" to your INSTALLED_APPS setting like this:
+1. Add "django_dans_notifications" to your INSTALLED_APPS setting like this:

 ```python
 INSTALLED_APPS = [